deadsy/unuzip/README.md

     visit: https://github.com/deadsy/unuzip

-If no output file is given, the output filename defaults to `inputfile.iso`.
+If no output file is given, the output filename defaults to `<infile>.iso`.

 Note: `unuzip` will silently overwrite a pre-existing output file.

 Once the file is decompressed, you can mount it on a Linux system using a command like:

-    mount -o loop file.iso /mnt/somewhere
+    sudo mount -o loop file.iso /mnt/somewhere

 # UZIP file format